lbragstad/notes/code-review-checklist.md

 > that does exactly what they need.
 If they do, they might have a good reason
 > for not going with that implementation.
 Does it make sense to find a way to
 > use the same code.
 Who else would be interested in sharing that code?
 Is this
-> something that would benefit other OpenStack project?
+> something that would benefit other OpenStack projects?
 What about other
-> open-source project?
+> open-source projects?

 ### Exceptions